rashmichaudhary24/genai-learning-journal/13-Vector-Representations..md

 Just as latitude and longitude represent a physical location on Earth, vector representations provide coordinates for meaning in a conceptual space.

-### "You Shall Know a Word by the Company It Keeps"

-Words that frequently appear in similar contexts develop similar vector representations.
-For example, "doctor" and "physician" occupy nearby locations because they tend to appear in similar contexts.

 ### A Map of Concepts

 A vector space can be imagined as a map where related ideas cluster together.
-"Dog" is close to "puppy," "car" is close to "automobile," and unrelated concepts are farther apart.
+"Dog" is close to "puppy," "doctor" is close to "physician," and unrelated concepts are farther apart.

 ### Meaning as Geometry

 One of the most profound ideas I encountered is that meaning can be represented geometrically.
 Once meaning becomes geometry, AI systems can perform mathematical operations on meaning itself.

+### "You Shall Know a Word by the Company It Keeps"

+Words that frequently appear in similar contexts develop similar vector representations.
+For example, "doctor" and "physician" occupy nearby locations because they tend to appear in similar contexts.

 ---